steemit/condenser/src/app/help/en/welcome.md

 <a href="#Table_of_Contents">^</a>
 ### <span id="Plagiarism">Plagiarism</span>

-The community is looking for you to add your own personal touch to your articles.
+The community is looking for you to create engaging content.

-Plagiarizing, that is posting someone else's work as if it were your own, is very frowned upon by the Steemit community.
+Plagiarising, which is posting someone else's material as if it were your own, is very frowned upon by the Steem community.

-If you are using anyone else's material as part of your posts (including images) - please cite your sources.

-Also, make sure that you are not violating any copyright laws if you are using someone else's material/images.
-Limited, sourced material sharing is OK under fair use and fair dealing doctrines.
+If you are using anyone else's material as part of your posts (including images), even if it is free to use, please cite your sources.
+You should make sure that you are not violating any copyright laws if you are using someone else's material/images.

+Remember, your posts should have original content in them.
+Aiming for at least 50% your own words/images per post is a good starting point for quality content creation.

 <a href="#Table_of_Contents">^</a>
 ### <span id="Password_Security">Password Security</span>

 **There is no lost password recovery for Steem accounts**.
 You are 100% responsible for having it backed up.
-This means secure digital backups, as well as secured paper backups, off-site if possible.
+This means secure digital backups, as well as secured paper backups, stored in different places if possible.

-Your Steemit account is worth real money.
-Treat your Steemit password like you would your bank password, and keep it secure!
+Your Steem account is worth real money.
+Treat your Steem password like you would your bank password and keep it secure!

 <a href="#Table_of_Contents">^</a>
 ### <span id="Earning_on_Steemit">Earning on Steemit</span>

-The best attitude to have is to expect to make nothing.
+Everyone's earnings are different.
 Have fun.
 Get engaged.
 Make friends.
-If along the way you earn something - bonus!

-It is possible to earn thousands of dollars, but most authors who are doing this have put in a lot of time and work to contribute to the community and build followings.
+The amount of money a user earns depends on their content, following, level of investment and many, many other factors.

+Don't get discouraged if you don't earn much at first.
+Keep up the good work!

 <a href="#Table_of_Contents">^</a>